eastgenomics/test_directory_parser/README.md

 ### HGNC dump

-To generate the HGNC dump, you can go there: https://www.genenames.org/download/custom/
+To generate the HGNC dump, you can go to: https://www.genenames.org/download/custom/

 And for the code to work, the following checkboxes need to be checked: